hugogirard/RagMultilanguageDemo/README.md

 ### 💡 Solution Strategies Implemented in This Project

-This repository demonstrates two main approaches to handle these challenges:
+This repository demonstrates three main approaches to handle these challenges:

-#### Strategy 1️⃣: Native Language Embeddings (Multilanguage Index)
+#### Strategy 1️⃣: Native Language Embeddings with Cohere (Multilanguage Index)

-**Approach**: Use multilingual embedding models (like Cohere) that can embed text in multiple languages into the same vector space.
+**Approach**: Use Cohere's specialized multilingual embedding model (embed-v4.0) that can embed text in 100+ languages into the same vector space.

 **Pros**:
 - ✅ No translation needed - preserves original meaning and nuances